Nothing can prepare you for the news that your child has autism.

 5. I became closer to God and turn to him for everything involving the care for my son

 Before I was even pregnant with C I prayed for him.
-And since his birth, it has been 9 years that I have prayed over him every single day.
-I pray for his development and his future.
-I pray for me to be the best mom I can be for him.
-You can read about my faith and autism in this post.
+And since his birth, it has been almost 11 years that I have prayed over him every. single. day.

 6. My family is healthier